 - concerns affecting study progress and wellbeing

 You can also access confidential advice on health issues.
 The Student Life Centre operates a drop-in desk from Monday to Friday, 9am to 5pm, and you can book appointments with experienced advisers.

 You can also attend our confidential counselling service.
 Email email@example.com for more information.

-We have a network of support staff to help you during your time at University, including support workers, mental health mentors, note-takers and dyslexia tutors.
+They have a network of support staff to help you during your time at University, including support workers, mental health mentors, note-takers and dyslexia tutors.

 Email firstname.lastname@example.org for more information.